Function Of Coarse Adjustment Knob In Microscope

 Clean and Maintain the Microscope Regularly

 Regular cleaning and maintenance are essential for keeping your microscope in good working condition.
-Clean the objective lenses and eyepiece with lens paper after each use.
+Now, clean the objective lenses and eyepiece with lens paper after each use.
 Lubricate the focusing knobs and stage mechanisms as needed to ensure smooth operation.

 Troubleshooting Common Issues